-In line with ODA principles, the National Institute for Health Research (NIHR) has established a substantial portfolio of global health research programmes, through open ‘Investigator-led’ calls.
+In line with ODA principles, the NIHR has established a substantial portfolio of global health research programmes, through open ‘Investigator-led’ calls.
 These have positioned the NIHR as a key player in global health research; including support to 13 NIHR Global Health Research Units, 40 Global Health Groups and 8 Research and Innovation for Global Health Transformation (RIGHT) programme grants.

 The NIHR continues to broaden its investments in key areas, where a strategic and targeted investment can result in a transformative impact.
 Through the provision of focused research funding that prioritises implementable results, DHSC support UK researchers in partnership or collaboration with researchers in ODA-eligible countries in their ability to meet the Sustainable Development Goals while at the same time also benefiting the UK’s own knowledge economy.

 The NIHR RIGHT programme forms part of the UK government's commitment to ODA.
 Through RIGHT, NIHR provides research funding to support cutting-edge interdisciplinary applied health research that addresses the health issues faced by ODA-eligible countries.

 Aims and focus of RIGHT Call 2